 China’s evolving ‘social credit’ system captures people’s imaginations.
 The idea of a monolithic data platform being used to judge us all resonates beautifully with rising anxieties about government collection of metadata, increasingly spot-on targeted advertising, and other horrors lurking in the enormous sea of data we store online.
 So, when China – justifiably associated with political, media, and social controls – reveals that it is aggregating information on ‘creditworthiness’ that will be used to assign rankings to all businesses, individuals, and other entities— it’s hard to blame folks for getting a little ahead of themselves.

-The consideration of China’s system can’t end with “China Bad”- which is an easy and common enough story – but should stimulate a discussion about how our laws and cultural norms struggle to keep pace with a changing information landscape, and if “Social Credit Bad”, how do other society’s do better.
-These are not questions about the future, but are very much before us now。
+The consideration of China’s system can’t end with “China Bad”- which is an easy and common enough story – but should stimulate a discussion about how our laws and cultural norms struggle to keep pace with a changing information landscape, and if “Social Credit Bad”, how do other societies do better.
+These are not questions about the future, but are very much before us now.

 - No anonymity (from the State).
 Over the last several years, China has slowly been phasing in “real-name systems”, requiring that every phone number, internet connection, bank account, and so forth, be attached to a verified national identification number.
-This ensures that all uses of mobile networks, internet, financial accounts, post, and travel is trackable and associated with a specific individual who bears responsibility for it.
-Real name systems also include limits on the number of cell phone numbers a person might easily have in their name, fines for leasing or selling bank accounts to third parties, and other measures to ensure that the information is on file leads to the correct person.
-All of this data can be processed and used to calculate individuals.
+This ensures that all use of mobile networks, internet, financial accounts, post, and travel is traceable and associated with a specific individual who bears responsibility.
+Real name systems also include limits on the number of cell phone numbers a person might easily register in their name, fines for leasing or selling bank accounts to third parties, and other measures to ensure that the information is on file leads to the correct person.

-Under real-name systems, consumers are generally still welcome to use screennames that are visible to other users, but , behind the scenes, website administrators and service providers must confirm which actual person is associated with which account, so that they can be located and held responsible for any violations; and service providers can be held responsible themselves for failure to collect the information.
+Under real-name systems, consumers are generally still welcome to invent screen-names visible to other users, but , behind the scenes, website administrators and service providers must confirm which actual person is associated with which account, so that they can be located and held responsible for any violations; and service providers can be held responsible themselves for failure to collect the information.

-This kind of transparency may well reduce fraud and help stop criminal acts, but it will also have a chilling effect on unpopular opinions and political discourse – especially in light of increasingly harsh penalties for spreading rumors or causing unrest online。
+This kind of transparency may well reduce fraud and help stop criminal acts, but it will also have a chilling effect on the voicing of unpopular opinions and political discourse – especially in light of increasingly harsh penalties for spreading rumors or causing unrest online.

 The new document makes clear that the real-name trend is an essential part of the social credit system, and also encourages expanding the system for registering fingerprints on national ID cards as well.
 The goal is to have distinguishing identity information associated with more and more activities, and that nobody can escape the consequences of their actions.